carlobailey/urban-data-science/tutorials/Mapping_data_tableau.md

 To load the zip code geometries onto a map click **Geometry** in the left pane under **Measures**.
 You should then see zip codes for NYC load.
 Then to create a choropleth, drag the **retail %** button onto the **Color** button as indicated below.

 <img src="img/init_map.png" alt="list" width="900"/>

+Editing the colors on the map is as easy as clicking the dropdown arrow above the color legend on the right hand side of the map.
+You can also add or configure various map layers by going to **Map** -> **Map Layers** and selecting the buttons in the left hand pane.

+You can export images by either printing them as a pdf or export them as a png.